 Communications Intern: Interns in this position will be responsible for a variety of duties related to communicating the ACLU of Georgia's work to the public.
-Examples include creating and editing video projects, taking pictures, monitoring press coverage, drafting social media posts, and/or formatting articles and photos for use in printed materials and reports.
+Examples include creating and editing video projects, taking pictures, drafting social media posts, and/or formatting articles and photos for use in printed materials and reports.
 Interns may also be responsible for some administrative tasks of the Communications Department.

 How to Apply

-For policy counsel applicants: You will also be asked to offer a writing sample with your application.
+Policy applicants: You will also be asked to offer a writing sample with your application.